 ComReg’s Irish Language Scheme 2017-2020

-ComReg’s Irish Language Scheme has been sent to the Department of Arts, Heritage and the Gaeltacht for approval.
+ComReg’s Irish Language Scheme was agreed on 20 March 2017.
 The commitments made under ComReg’s Irish Language Scheme are wide-ranging.
 The primary, secondary and tertiary navigation on the website is available as Gaeilge.
-Further information and services will be available in Irish on the site between now and the end of the scheme, with the main focus being on consumer information and services.
-A certain percentage of press releases issued by ComReg will be issued bilingually between now and the end of the scheme.
+Further information and services will be available in Irish on the site during the scheme, with the main focus being on consumer information and services.
+A certain percentage of press releases issued by ComReg will be issued bilingually between during the scheme.
 It is hoped to raise this percentage in future schemes depending on resources.
 The scheme will remain in force for a period of 3 years or until such a times as a new scheme has been confirmed by the Minister for Arts, Heritage, Regional, Rural and Gaeltacht Affairs.

 More bilingual tweets will be sent from our Twitter account.